Home

 COUNTIF counts cells that match a condition.
 In the summary area, it counts how many rows were labeled Minor or Senior.

 That is what turns the row-by-row categorization into a simple demographic summary.
+Instead of counting raw ages manually, the sheet counts the labels created by the formula.

 Learn more this functionCOUNTIF